What Is Churn Rate, How to Calculate It, and Benchmarks for SMB Companies

 This white-paper is broken down into six parts.
 Each section offers an overview of the survey results (benchmarks), insights, and best practices from Kalungi’s B2B SaaS marketing expertise.

 Antoine is a strategic marketing leader with a Master’s in International Business from NYU.
-Highly focused on results, Antoine dedicated the past few years to helping B2B SaaS ventures reach their full growth potential.
+He has worked with 20+ SaaS companies across different industries to reach their full growth potential.

 Download the SaaS funnel stage template.
 What are good conversion rates and benchmarks for the stages of the B2B SaaS sales and marketing funnel?